Ermac-47/end-to-end-house-price-prediction/README.md

 # 🏠 End-to-End House Price Prediction Using Machine Learning
 📌 Project Overview

-This project is an end-to-end machine learning application that predicts house prices based on key housing and neighborhood features.
-It includes a complete ML pipeline—from data ingestion and preprocessing to model training, evaluation, and deployment using a Flask web application.
+- This project is an end-to-end machine learning application that predicts house prices based on key housing and neighborhood features.
+- It covers the entire ML lifecycle — from data ingestion and preprocessing to model training, evaluation, and deployment using a Flask web application.

 🎯 Problem Statement

 Accurately estimating house prices is critical for buyers, sellers, and real estate analysts.
-This project aims to build a machine learning model that predicts housing prices using structured data and serves predictions through a user-friendly web interface.
+This project aims to build a robust machine learning model that predicts housing prices using structured data and serves predictions through a user-friendly web interface.

 🧠 Solution Approach

-Performed exploratory data analysis on housing data
+Performed exploratory data analysis (EDA) on housing data

-Built a robust data preprocessing pipeline
+Built a modular data preprocessing pipeline

 Trained and evaluated multiple regression models

-Selected the best-performing model
+Selected the best-performing model based on evaluation metrics

 Saved trained artifacts for inference

-Deployed prediction pipeline using Flask
+Deployed the prediction pipeline using Flask

 🛠 Tech Stack

+Programming Language

-Programming Language: Python
+Python

-Libraries: Pandas, NumPy, Scikit-learn, CatBoost, XGBoost
+Libraries

+Pandas

+NumPy

+Scikit-learn

+CatBoost

+XGBoost

+Web Framework

-Web Framework: Flask
+Flask

+Tools

+Git

-Tools: Git, GitHub
+GitHub

 ⚙️ Project Architecture
 ├── src/